mobatusi/credit-risk-mlops-e2e/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

+## Project Description
+This project is an extension of the Datacamp Credit Risk Modeling in Python Course, leveraging an end-to-end (E2E) machine learning project using open-source MLOps tools.
+The aim is to build and deploy a robust credit risk model.

 ## Problem Description and Dataset
 The dataset consists of 32,000 rows, each representing a unique bank customer.
 It includes two primary types of data crucial for modeling the probability of default:

-Application Data: Information directly tied to the loan application, such as loan grade.
+1. **Application Data**: Information directly tied to the loan application, such as loan grade.
-Behavioral Data: Information about the loan recipient, such as employment length.
+2. **Behavioral Data**: Information about the loan recipient, such as employment length.

 The combination of application and behavioral data enhances predictive accuracy compared to using application data alone.
 Additionally, the dataset includes two columns that simulate data obtainable from credit bureaus, reflecting common practices in many organizations.
 Examples of the data available in the dataset include personal income, the loan amount as a percentage of the person's income, and credit history length.
 These factors can influence loan status; for instance, if the loan amount exceeds the individual's income, they might struggle to afford payments.

 Dataset source: [Datacamp Credit Risk Modeling in Python Course](https://assets.datacamp.com/production/repositories/4876/datasets/a2d8510b4aec8d0ac14ab9bee61ba3c085805967/cr_loan2.csv)